Reviewed April 2019

 The Federal Fair Housing Act prohibits discrimination in the sale, rental, or financing of dwellings and in other housing-related activities on the basis of race, color, religion, sex, disability, familial status or national origin.
 Ex-convicts and individuals with a criminal history are not explicitly identified by the Act as a protected class.
 Nonetheless, the United States Department of Housing and Urban Development (HUD) recently opined that housing providers rejecting tenants or buyers based on their criminal records may violate the Fair Housing Act.

-At its core, the issue is whether exclusionary polices based on criminal background checks have an unfair or disparate impact on certain racial minorities who are protected under federal laws governing housing.
+At its core, the issue is whether exclusionary policies based on criminal background checks have an unfair or disparate impact on certain racial minorities who are protected under federal laws governing housing.

 On April 4, 2016, HUD’s Office of General Counsel issued guidance concerning how the Fair Housing Act applies to prospective buyers and tenants with criminal records.
 According to the opinion, landlords and sellers must differentiate between arrests and convictions, and must steer clear of blanket policies that restrict access to housing solely on the basis of criminal history.